-in 2017 biowaste collected separately in Italian municipalities had exceeded 6,6 Mt.
-CIC estimates that the amount of food waste has reached 4,6 Mt or 75 kg/inh/y (with an increase of food waste of about 10% compared to the previous year), while 2,0 Mt (or 32 kg/inh/y) are represented by garden waste , thus almost getting to the 108 kg per-capita threshold.
+In 2018 biowaste collected separately in Italian municipalities has reached 7.1 Mt, made of 5.1 Mt or 84 kg/inh/y of food waste (with an increase of about 12% compared to the previous year), while 2,0 Mt (or 33 kg/inh/y) are represented by garden waste , thus almost getting to 117 kg per-capita.

-Hundreds of municipalities in Italy apply the so-called "kerbside collection programs", focusing on food waste collection.
+Thousands of municipalities in Italy apply the so-called "kerbside collection programs", focusing on food waste collection.
 This approach is based on small volume kitchen caddies fitted with biodegradable bags (i.e. compostable bioplastic or paper liners); collection is done at the kerbside (or door-to-door collection) and adopting convenient frequencies aimed at enhancing citizen's participation.
-In the last decade the intensive source separation of biowaste (and other recyclables), initially adopted by small villages, has been extended to medium/large towns and in metropolitan areas, achieving high participation by the population involved and reaching best-practise performances in terms of amount (between 70 and 120 kg/inh) and quality of the collected biowaste; among these, it is worth mentioning the high performances achieved since 2014 by Milan, a city of 1,4 million inhabitants located in a metropolitan area of about 3 million.
+In the last decade the intensive source separation of biowaste (and other recyclables), initially adopted by small municipalities, has been extended to medium/large towns and in metropolitan areas, achieving high participation by the population involved and reaching best-practise performances in terms of amount (between 70 and 120 kg/inh depending on the local context) and quality of the collected food waste; among these, it is worth mentioning the high performances achieved since 2014 by Milan, a city of 1.4 million inhabitants located in a metropolitan area of about 3 million.

-In 2018, CIC performed about 900 waste composition analyses on food waste to investigate the amount and the type of the impurities (non-compostable materials, n.c.m.) that, being improperly delivered by citizens, are sent to the composting and biogas plants together with biowaste; an assessment focusing on those municipalities collecting food waste at the doorstep shows that this strategy allows the best average food waste quality (3.7% n.c.m.), which is moreover associated to the population of municipalities involved; in fact, the average impurities vary from 2,4% for small municipalities (i.e. less than 5,000 inhabitants) up to a still acceptable value of about 5% for large cities.
-We are elaborating data taking in account both impurities and quantity and quality of bio bags used to collect the food waste.
+In 2018, CIC performed 830 waste composition analyses on food waste to investigate the amount and the type of the impurities (non-compostable materials, n.c.m.) that, being improperly delivered by citizens, are sent to the composting and biogas plants together with biowaste; an assessment focusing on those municipalities collecting food waste at the doorstep shows that this strategy allows the best average food waste quality (4.3% n.c.m.), which is moreover associated to the population of municipalities involved; in fact, the average impurities vary from 2,4% for small municipalities (i.e. less than 5,000 inhabitants) up to a still acceptable value of about 5% for large cities.